ejerry27/pui-homework/final-project/readme.md

 it gave me guidance on how to structure code and where its ideal to write comments this helped me to keep my document more maintainable and it helped me understand what some lines of code meant

-Document your use of all GenAI tools — ChatGPT, Copilot, Claude, Cursor, etc. using the template below.
-Add/Delete rows or bullet points if needed, and replace Tool1/Tool2 with the name of the tool.

 ### Usage Experiences by Project Aspects

-Feel free to edit the column \_ (other?) or add more columns if there's any other aspect in your project you've used the GenAI tools for.

-For the following aspects of your project, edit the corresponding table cell to answer:
-- *Usage*: Whether you used / did not use this tool for the aspect.
-Enter [Yes/No]
-- *Productivity*: Give a rating on whether this tool makes your productivity for X aspect [1-Much Reduced, 2-Reduced, 3-Slightly Reduced, 4-Not Reduced nor Improved, 5-Slightly Improved, 6-Improved, 7-Much Improved].

 | Tool Name | Ratings | design | plan | write code | debug | \_ (other?) |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |